-- ∉# Explain how the fuel injection system is the most complex of all engine systems to maintain.
+The fuel injection system is the most complex of all engine systems to maintain.
 The components are precision engineered with extremely close tolerances.
-For this reason the basics of maintenance and especially cleanliness are the most important considerations here. - ∉# Explain how to check the primary fuel pressure on a scheduled basis.
-The entire fuel injection system relies on primary pressure for supply and lubrication as well as some cooling functions. - ## Describe how to examine the filters that are being used and the criteria used for selecting them.
+For this reason the basics of maintenance and especially cleanliness are the most important considerations here.

+- ## Check the primary fuel pressure on a scheduled basis.
+The entire fuel injection system relies on primary pressure for supply and lubrication as well as some cooling functions. - ## Examine the filters that are being used and the criteria used for selecting them.
 Price is absolutely NOT the criteria by which filters should be selected for underground diesel engines.
-Performance and protection are all that matters here. - # Explain how filters should be OEM (Original Equipment Manufactures) whenever possible and should not pass particles larger than 5 microns.
-There should also be a guarantee that they will not permit the passage of water. - # Describe how to verify the proper operation of the air/fuel ratio. - # Describe how to inspect the fuel lines for proper size, condition and length.
-Fuel lines should be replaced when required but NEVER repaired. - ∉# Explain how to inspect the system for correct match of engine to pump, injectors, lines, etc. Often parts are replaced that are incorrectly matched with the original equipment. - ∉# Explain how the fuel temperature should be checked regularly to make sure that it is not becoming overheated.
+Performance and protection are all that matters here.
+Filters should be OEM (Original Equipment Manufacturers) whenever possible and should not pass particles larger than 5 microns.
+There should also be a guarantee that they will not permit the passage of water. - ∉# Verify the proper operation of the air/fuel ratio. - ## Inspect the fuel lines for proper size, condition and length.
+Fuel lines should be replaced when required but NEVER repaired. - Inspect the system for correct match of engine to pump, injectors, lines, etc. Often parts are replaced that are incorrectly matched with the original equipment. - ## Fuel temperature should be checked regularly to make sure that it is not becoming overheated.
 This must be done with the vehicle at maximum operating temperature after several hours of continuous operation.
-The temperature of the fuel in the tanks should never exceed 60° C. - ∉# Explain the use of a filtered vent on the fuel tank.
-An open vent draws dirt continuously while the engine is drawing fuel.
-This puts unnecessary reliance on the fuel filters to catch this dirt.
-The tank breather element should be finer than 5 microns. - ∉# Explain how as part of the scheduled maintenance the mechanic should check for air in the fuel in the form of champagne bubbles.
+The temperature of the fuel in the tanks should never exceed 60°C. - As part of the scheduled maintenance the mechanic should check for air in the fuel in the form of champagne bubbles.
 Using a plastic hose in-line on the return side of the fuel system can do this.
-Air bubbles cause problems with injection pressures. - # Explain how adjustments and or replacements of any component such as injectors or pumps should be done only after the need to do so has been verified by testing engine performance and emissions.
+Air bubbles cause problems with injection pressures. - Adjustments and/or replacements of any component such as injectors or pumps should be done only after the need to do so has been verified by testing engine performance and emissions.
 A systematic diagnostic approach must be taken before any fuel injection component is adjusted or changed.

-Explain how failure to do so often leads to worse performance than the original condition.
+Failure to do so often leads to worse performance than the original condition.
 A good example of this would be the pop testing of mechanical injectors.
 Suspicion of an injector problem does not warrant replacement.
 Testing for chatter, spray pattern, holding and opening pressure, and leaking verifies the need for replacement.